lishtea/binar-citibike-nyc/README.md

 ## Overview
 Citi Bike is NYC’s official bike share program, designed to give residents and visitors a fun, affordable and convenient alternative to walking, taxis, buses and subways.
-We're analyzing the data to look for :
+Using the data from 2015 - 2016 we're analyzing the data to look for :
 1. Total trip
 2. Average trip duration
 3. Average bike trip per day